Today, I want to share my home canning recipe for Peach Pie Filling made with peaches from the Farmer’s Market.

 - 2 cups of bottled lemon juice

 First, gather all your canning supplies.
-Sterilize your jars and rings.
+Then sterilize your jars and rings.
 Get your lids ready to simmer for 10 minutes I actually simmer the lids just after I prepare the peaches and before I prepare the canning liquid then hold them on a very low simmer.

 PREPARE THE PEACHES: Peel the peaches easily by boiling them for about 60 seconds, remove from hot water with a slotted spoon, and place in an ice bath.
 Skins pop off fairly easily after this process.
 Cut them into slices.
 Stir 1/4 cup of bottled lemon juice into your peaches to ensure bright color.